Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Focus on sustainability: Consider how your the work you do affects sustainability.
+- Pay attention to sustainability: Think about how the work you do contributes to sustainability.

 Overcommitting Workload

-Reduce Stress through:
+Reduce Stress by:

 - Practicing Time Management Techniques